 And formally?
-Tom is not just the founder but also a board member of Inquise Inc. – the company behind INFORMATION DESIRED - as well as the head of the Sales Network Support Department.
+Tom is not just the founder but also a board member of Inquise Inc. – the company behind INFORMATION DESIRED.
 But it is still not enough to introduce Tom with these few words.
 Definitely not enough.
 Get to know him better.

 First speculations on Lotto tickets

 - When I was little, most of my peers already knew who they wanted to be: a doctor, construction engineer, priest or fireman.
 And me?
 I wasn’t able to define who I wanted to be in the future with one sentence.
 Not because I didn’t know as a child, not because I didn’t have plans or dreams.
 No. I was simply incapable of briefly describing what was in my head – says Tom, starting his story with the early childhood years.

 It’s no surprise that he didn’t know.
 That was before the Internet.
 The worldwide web was still in the heads of several people, scientists, who were regarded as dreamers back then.

 Tom's first business? – I was maybe six years old, and it was the beginning of elementary school.
 I bought a Lotto ticket for 2 zlotys and tried to sell it to my aunt for 4 zlotys.
 Of course, my aunt was very happy I had thought of her, until she realized I was trying to speculate at her expense.
 Then things got a little unpleasant, and I had to return the price difference – Tom reminisces today with a smile.

 A school shop instead of physics and chemistry